bugwrangler/bugwrangler.dev/content/home/volunteering.md

   location = "Bangalore, India"
   date_start = "2015-01-01"
   date_end = "2017-05-28"
-  description = "null is India's largest open security community.
+  description = """ null is India's largest open security community.
 Registered as a non-profit society in 2010, it has been active since even before that. null is about spreading information security awareness."
   """

 [[experience]]